CT4VI/pyfrog/ReadMe.md

 - `server.is_host()`: A boolean reflecting if you're the host of the server
 - `server.get_peers()`: A list of the current peers trying to reach the server
 - `server.tunnel_url()`: The current URL of the local tunnel

+## Comes with
+- The PyFrog module
+- A built in project level auto-installer for Node.js
+- An example program showcasing the main functions of the module